Arch Dental

 While professional care is irreplaceable, some natural approaches can support daily plaque prevention.

-Swishing coconut or sesame oil for 10–15 minutes helps reduce harmful bacteria and plaque-causing acids.
+Oil Pulling: Swishing coconut or sesame oil for 10–15 minutes helps reduce harmful bacteria and plaque-causing acids.
+Some studies suggest it may be as effective as chlorhexidine mouthwash for reducing Streptococcus mutans, one of the primary bacteria in plaque.

-Using baking soda once a week gently polishes teeth and neutralizes acidity.
-Don’t overuse it, as it can wear down enamel.
+Baking Soda Brushing: Using baking soda once a week gently polishes teeth and neutralises acidity.
+Don’t overuse it, as it can wear down enamel with repeated daily application.

-Dilute one part hydrogen peroxide with two parts water.
-Rinse for 30 seconds to kill bacteria and whiten teeth.
+Hydrogen Peroxide Rinse: Dilute one part hydrogen peroxide with two parts water.
+Rinse for 30 seconds to kill bacteria and help whiten teeth mildly.
+The American Dental Association notes that low-concentration hydrogen peroxide is generally safe for short-term use as a rinse.

 Always check with your dentist before trying home remedies, especially if you have sensitive gums or existing dental work.